How To Whitewash Brick Using Paint or Limestone

 Sodium Hydrochloride

-Everyone knows that good old-fashioned bleach will kill mold, mildew, and moss growth.
-The issue is, mixing other raw materials with this solution can become reactive.
+Bleach kills mold, mildew, and moss growth.
+However, mixing other raw materials with this solution can make it reactive.

 For this reason, most articles will leave this cleaner out.
-Refer to your local pressure washing company or seek other guidance on mixing compounds when using this solution.
+When using this solution, refer to your local pressure washing company or seek other guidance on mixing compounds.

 Great Added Cleaning Strenght!